 We were also delighted to have Refunder, the Swedish Cashback site, join our group at the start of the year and have already taken many lessons from their approach to cashback.
 In terms of what's next, we are focusing on delivering the best possible service for our members across all regions.

 TopCashback has moved into the browser extension world.
 What has the take-up been like, and what have been the main challenges with offering this tool to your users?

 We recently relaunched our browser extension in the UK off the back of the success we have been having in the U.S. We know our members like using the tool, as they shop more frequently and spend more when they have it installed.

 We have also seen a shift in perception from advertisers; those who were once skeptical are now seeing the benefits.
 It's still in the early days for the product in the UK, but as more members start to download the extension, the more data we will be able to analyze and share with our advertisers.

 This last year has obviously been a very challenging one for several reasons.
 From the data you have seen at TopCashback, have there been any significant and/or surprising changes in user activity during this time?

-During the first lockdown, we saw categories such as home & garden, food & drink, and home fitness & athleisurewear soar in popularity as people tried to find ways to entertain themselves at home.
-We also saw an increase in cards and gifting as people desperately tried to stay connected during the lockdown.
-Interestingly, we have seen the home & garden and food & drink category continue to grow in lockdowns 2 & 3, but card & gifting and home-fitness/ athleisure wear hasn’t seen the same resurgence.
+During the first lockdown, we saw categories such as home and garden, food and drink, and home fitness and athleisure wear soar in popularity as people tried to find ways to entertain themselves at home.
+We also saw an increase in cards and gifting as people desperately tried to stay connected during lockdown.
+Interestingly, we have seen the home and garden and food and drink categories continue to grow in UK lockdowns 2 and 3, but cards and gifting and home fitness and athleisure wear hasn't seen the same resurgence.